-We either reject and/or repress those aspects of our personalities which we find unsavoury, and if we don’t immediately know the traits in ourselves for which this applies, then chances are they are indeed being repressed.
+We either reject and/or repress those aspects of our personalities which we find unsavoury, and if we don’t immediately recognise the traits in ourselves for which this applies, then chances are they are indeed being repressed.

 But that’s okay – nobody is immune.
 And by being here and reading about it you’re taking the first step towards doing something positive and proactive about it.

-Our shadows develop primitively and instinctively as a survival mechanism, so while they may not contain attractive qualities, they’re largely beyond our control and have served a vital purpose at some time in our past.
+Our shadows develop primitively and instinctively as a survival mechanism, so while they may not comprise attractive qualities, they’re largely beyond our control and have served a vital purpose at some time in our past.

 One way in which the characteristics of our shadows show up in our lives is as self-sabotage.